etuckerdev/smels-rs/README.md

 SMELS is an intelligent error log analyzer that uses AI to understand and provide actionable insights for errors across multiple programming languages including Rust, JavaScript/TypeScript, Python, and Java.

-SMELS is an intelligent error log analyzer that uses AI to understand and provide actionable insights for errors across multiple programming languages including Rust, JavaScript/TypeScript, Python, and Java.

 ## ✨ Features

 - **Multi-language Support**: Automatically detects and analyzes errors from Rust, JavaScript, Python, Java, and more